izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/concepts/concepts.rst

 Concepts
 -----------------------

-some very important concepts for understanding the examples.
+Some very important concepts to understand the examples.
+We suggest first getting familiar with these concepts.

 .. toctree::